 February – Valentine’s Day is made for kids to enjoy as well with this sensory bottle.

 March – St. Patrick’s Day of course!
+This calm down bottle is simple to create for the season.

 April – This Spring sensory bottle is one of our favourites of all time.
 I especially like the slow, calm-down effect it has.